 Automotive Technology Program

-This program prepares students for entry-level careers in automotive services and provides a review for Automotive Service Excellence (ASE) certification tests in brakes and HVAC systems.
+This program prepares students for entry-level careers in automotive services and provides a review for the Automotive Service Excellence (ASE) certification test.

 Nurse Aide Program